HOW WE CONDUCT OUR RESEARCH

 THE RESEARCH

 There are many organisations actively engaged in studying sound in the marine environment; this area of research is of growing interest and studies have already been conducted by military, academia and regulators.
 The JIP has the most extensive industry research programme in this field.
 This involves identifying, addressing and answering key questions around the impact of exploration and production activity, which have not been tackled systemically by the existing body of science.
-Working together with multi-national groups, experts and NGOs the JIP has already committed $ 31 million (US) to research.
+Working together with multi-national groups, experts and NGOs the JIP has already committed up to $55 million (US) to research.

 Our research is divided into five categories, which are complementary and designed to allow the JIP to fully understand the issue and potential effects associated with underwater sound from E&P activities.
 The categories move progressively from those designed to understand how sound travels underwater, to the possible effects of sound on marine fauna’s physical and behavioural well-being, and finally on how sound can be controlled and potential impacts mitigated.
 The final category is designed to help keep the JIP at the cutting edge of science by developing new tools.